 Responsible Travel: Our Vision

-We specialize in Boutique Trekking Experiences, which involves spending most of our time in remote parts of our destinations.
+Rest assured, our focus remains on customising our approach to sustainable travel, adapting it according to the unique circumstances and requirements of each occasion.
+We specialise in Boutique Trekking Experiences, which involve spending most of our time in remote parts of our destinations.
 Some of our routes are entirely off the beaten path track.
 We take utmost care to provide unique and enriching experiences to our customers.

 Our approach to Responsible Travel

 Being a responsible tour operator is to be mindfully engaged in the way we work.
-It is the proactive way we engage in our work, and it incorporates these essential factors.
-We have adapted our practices as we see the need in remotes parts of the Himalayas.
+It is the proactive way we encounter in our work and incorporate these essential factors.
+We have adapted our practices as we see the need in remote parts of the Himalayas.

 We enhance our guests’ experiences by paying attention to minute details beyond the routine and transformational life experiences.

 - Safety first – practice in prevention rather than cure

 - Promoting local involvement, our team will gladly help with translations when needed.

 - Personalised and professional service – we take care of minute details.